infertux/bepode/README.md

     - `/` too far in the digits row [`FIXME`]

 That’s why I try some changes with _bepode_.
-Yeah, it’s an awful portmanteau word between _bepo_ and _code_ and I havn’t taken the time to find a better name for now.
+Yeah, it’s an awful portmanteau word between _bepo_ and _code_ and I haven’t taken the time to find a better name for now.

 __Disclaimer__: This layout is primarily designed for a